cfengine/documentation/guide/special-topics/change-management.markdown

 [^1]: For example, suppose a process runs out of control and starts filling up
-    logs with error messages – the disk might fill up and cause a much more serious problem, such as a total system failure with crash, is this were left unattended.
+    logs with error messages – the disk might fill up and cause a much more serious problem, such as a total system failure with crash, if this were left unattended.

 [^2]: Nyquist's theorem is the main reason why CD-players sample at 44kHz in